 Formal Restructuring under the CCAA

-The Companies’ Creditors Arrangement Act (CCAA) is Canada’s equivalent to the U.S. Chapter 11 proceedings, which involves the debtor maintaining control of its assets and a stay of proceedings on all creditors’ actions.
-At the same time, a workable plan of reorganization is formulated for the creditor and ultimately court approval.
+The Companies Creditors Arrangement Act (CCAA) is Canada’s similar to the U.S. Chapter 11 proceedings, which involves the debtor maintaining control of its assets and a stay of proceedings on all creditors’ actions.
+At the same time, a workable plan of arrangement is formulated for the creditor and, ultimately, court approval.

 What is the Difference Between a CCAA and BIA Proceeding?